-Employees that use no sick leave in a calendar year shall receive three days' pay.
+Employees that use no sick leave in a calendar year with a full year's allotment shall receive three days' pay.
 An employee who uses less than four sick days in a calendar year shall receive two days of pay.
+This will be proportionally adjusted for newly hired employees in their first year of employment.
 All payments shall be made the subsequent January.